gitacoco/data-structures/Weekly_assign_07/README.md

 #### Teamwork: Other Zones Together

 I contributed the code [wa07_Parse.js](https://github.com/gitacoco/data-structures/blob/master/Weekly_assign_07/wa07_Parse.js) as the base code.
 So far so good, and this code works for my zone, but may not for each zone.
 [Lee Kuczewski](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7) then did a lot adaptation work and built massive exceptions, especially for the address data, to ensure the code could work for all other zones.
-The whole data we parsed please refer to [Lee's repository](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7/data).
+The whole data he parsed please refer to [Lee's repository](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7/data).

 #### External Reference Library for Exceptions